Science and Human Dimension Project

 From August 2017 SHDP ran a two-year project consisting of three conferences on AI and the Future of Humanity.
 The project was funded by Templeton World Charity Foundation (TWCF).

-SHDP has experience working with curators and producing art exhibitions.
-We are interested in communicating important scientific and technological ideas and dilemmas through exhibitions.
+SHDP has experience working with curators, artists, novelists, architects and designers.
+We are interested in the role played by the artistic imagination in communicating important scientific ideas and dilemmas through .

 In 2021 SHDP will direct a series of symposia at the Venice Biennale on the theme: How will we live together?
 For more information see Upcoming Events.